creativetimofficial/ct-argon-design-system-pro/README.md

 3. Type `npm install` in terminal/console in the source folder where `package.json` is located
 4. You will find all the branding colors inside `assets/scss/argon-design-system-pro/_variables.scss`.
 You can change them with a `HEX` value or with other predefined variables.
 5. Run in terminal `gulp compile-scss` for a single compilation or `gulp watch` for continous compilation of the changes that you make in `*.scss` files.
 This command should be run in the same folder where `gulpfile.js` and `package.json` are located
-6. Run in terminal `gulp default` for opening the Dashboard Page (default) of the product.
+6. Run in terminal `gulp open-app` for opening the Dashboard Page (default) of the product.

 ## Example Pages